kuberarch/terraform-lambda-webapp/README.md

      - https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html
      - https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets

-Provide Terraform organisation and workspace variable in variables.tf
+##Provide Terraform organisation and workspace in main.tf like below, replace the values for running it with a different terraform account.

+terraform {
+  cloud {
+    organization = "kuber24"

+    workspaces {
+      name = "web-app"
+    }
+  }
+}

 ## Login to the terraform cloud and go to the organisation > workspace > variables and create below two workspace environment variables with proper values